mpalaiokostas/GradFest2015/README.md

-# MATLAB Data Processing session for QMUL GradFest2015
+# MATLAB Data Analysis session for QMUL GradFest2015
-This material was created for the Queen Mary University of London GradFest 2015, MATLAB Data Processing session.
+This material was created for the Queen Mary University of London GradFest 2015, MATLAB Data Analysis session.

 For enquires regarding its content, contact Michail Palaiokostas at m.palaiokostas (at) gmail.com .